Silvio Rodríguez

 Silvio Rodríguez Domínguez (born 29 November 1946) is a Cuban musician, and leader of the Nueva Trova movement.

-He is widely considered Cuba's best folk singer and arguably one of Latin America's greatest singer-songwriters.
+He is widely considered as Cuba's best folk singer and arguably one of Latin America's greatest singer-songwriters.
 Known for his intellectual, highly eloquent and symbolic lyrics, his songs are iconic elements of Latin American left-leaning popular culture.
 Many of his songs have become classics in Latin American music, such as "Ojalá", "Playa Girón", "Unicornio", "Sueño con Serpientes", "Vamos a andar," and "La maza".
 Among his other well-known songs are political anthems like "Fusil contra fusil" and "Canción del Elegido", and poetic melodies like "A donde van" and "Noche sin fin y mar".
 He has released over 20 albums.

-Rodríguez, musically and politically, is a symbol of Latin American leftism.
+Rodríguez, musically and politically, is a symbol of the Latin American left.
 His lyrics are notably introspective, while his songs combine romanticism, eroticism, existentialism, revolutionary politics and idealism.
 As a humanist, his songs often bespeak a secular worldview, where humanity must make the best of this world.

 Biography

 Childhood

 Rodríguez was born on 29 November 1946 in San Antonio de los Baños, a fertile valley in Havana Province known for its tobacco crop.
 He was raised in a family of poor farmers.
 His father, Víctor Dagoberto Rodríguez Ortega, was a farmer and amateur poet who supported socialist causes.
 His mother, Argelia Domínguez León, was a housewife.
-During her adolescence, she was a part of a singing duo during with sister Orquídea Domínguez, with whom she participated in many radio broadcasts and cultural events.
+During her adolescence, she was a part of a singing duo with sister Orquídea Domínguez, with whom she participated in many radio broadcasts and cultural events.
 The first of his mother's songs that Rodríguez recalls hearing is "El colibrí," a Cuban folk song that he would later sing during many of his tours.
 On many occasions, Rodríguez has spoken how his love of music was developed by his mother, who would pass time singing boleros and songs from Santiago.
 Later, she also collaborated with him on a few musical works.
 One of his uncles, Ramiro Domínguez, was a professional musician and a member of the group Jazz Band Mambí.
 This musical environment, which began with grandmother María León and her husband Felíx Domínguez, lovers of the trova musical style, inspired Rodríguez to take an interest in music during his childhood.

 Rodríguez was just two years old when he began singing for his father's friends.
 A few years later, he participated in the music competition Buscando una estrella ("Looking for a Star"), hosted by the now-defunct Cuban radio station CMQ.
 He was invited a few days later to participate in a musical competition for children held by the same station, this time directed by the well-known announcer Germán Pinelli.
 This time, he won first place for singing the bolero Viajera ("Traveler").